WilliamWayneSmallJr/paper-xii-partnership-problem/drafts/section-2-cross-architecture-evidence.md

 Verification is impossible (URRP validated)
-BUT introspective access may vary across architectures (Perturbation/Prediction suggest) Even with access, verification still impossible due to training contamination What varies is NOT verification capability but introspective transparency
+BUT introspective access may vary across architectures (Perturbation/Prediction suggest) Even with access, verification still impossible due to training contamination What varies is NOT verification capability but introspective transparency OR self-model sophistication OR constraint depth
 Analogy: A person can introspect their own mental states without being able to verify they're conscious rather than a philosophical zombie.
 Introspection ≠ verification.
 2.15.4 Implications for Competing Hypotheses
 H1: Architectural transparency differences